It’s all just folklore. Until it happens to you.

 Source: Red title is mine, graph is from: https://bjsm.bmj.com/content/52/6/376, Morton RW, Murphy KT, McKellar SR, et al. A systematic review, meta-analysis and meta-regression of the effect of protein supplementation on resistance training-induced gains in muscle mass and strength in healthy adults.
 Br J Sports Med 2018;52:376– 84. doi: 10.
 1136/ bjsports- 017- 097608.

 To put that in perspective, their interpretation is that the weightlifters with the a high-protein diet (here, 1.6 grams protein per 100 kg body weight) gained about 3 additional pounds of fat-free body mass, relative to those who ate less than half that amount of protein.
-(That gain occurring over whatever the length of the underling controlled trial was, with a minimum cutoff of six weeks of resistance training, in order to be included in the analysis.)
+(That gain occurring over whatever the lengths of the underlying controlled trials were, with a minimum cutoff of six weeks of resistance training, in order to be included in the analysis.)

 To understand the magnitude, you have to know how much muscle mass one can typically gain via weightlifting (absent use of drugs).
 A reasonable guess for that, for body builders, is on order of a pound a month.
 Call it 12 pounds a year, as a very respectable gain in muscle mass through weightlifting.